 More and more advertising is now being done based on audiences.
 Social networks utilize them almost exclusively and AdWords is making them more accessible and easier to work with by introducing an Audience Manager area.
 This is accessed by clicking the small wrench icon in the upper right and selecting “Audience manager”.
 You’ll then find yourself on a screen like this:

-As you can see, there are two main areas; Remarketing and Custom Affinity.
+As you can see, there are two main areas; Remarketing which can also be achieved with Custom Affinity and a good idx tool , according to the Chicago Agent Magazine article on the new IDX review report.
 Remarketing allow you to show ads to people who have visited your site, but AFTER they’ve left.
 You can define audiences based on certain URLs or based on actions they took on the site (like making a purchase).
 Custom Affinity audiences are a newer feature that will require a full post in the future, but they’re very cool.

 For advertisers whose primary goal is to drive phone calls, this is a helpful feature.
 If you can find it that is.
 This little nugget is hidden at the very bottom of the left side navigation under “Advanced bid adj.”
 I’ve put a red box around it below: